 The full-time Staff is in charge of running our affairs.

-The Executive Management is in charge of running WACI Health’s affairs.
-It works in compliance with WACI Health’s charter and with the decisions of the General Assembly and requirements by the Board of Directors.
-Take a look behind the scenes and get to know the members of our staff here.
+Staff work in compliance with WACI Health’s charter and under the guidance of the Board of Directors.
+Get to know the members of our team here.

 • Rosemary Mburu